-For the year ended December 31, 2019, the Company incurred \$9.6 million in restructuring costs.
-The costs solely relate to involuntary terminations of employees in various roles and levels in an effort for the Company to improve its ability to execute on its strategy.
-These restructuring costs are included in the consolidated statements of operations as follows: cost of revenue, excluding depreciation and amortization (\$4.4 million), general and administrative (\$2.2 million), sales and marketing (\$1.6 million), and research and development (\$1.4 million).
+For the year ended December 31, 2019, the Company incurred \$9.6 million in restructuring costs, of which \$4.4 million were included in cost of revenue, excluding depreciation and amortization, \$2.2 million were included in general and administrative, \$1.6 million were included in sales and marketing, and \$1.4 million were included in research and development.

-At December 31, 2020 and 2019, there were no liabilities related to restructuring.
+At December 31, 2021 and 2020, there were no liabilities related to restructuring.